lightning/bolts/02-peer-protocol.md

 consists of the funding node sending an `open_channel` message, followed by the responding node sending `accept_channel`.
-With the channel parameters locked in, the funder is able to create the funding transaction and both version of commitment transaction as described in [BOLT 03](https://github.com/lightningnetwork/lightning-rfc/blob/master/03-transactions.md#bolt-3-bitcoin-transaction-and-script-formats).
+With the channel parameters locked in, the funder is able to create the funding transaction and both versions of the commitment transaction as described in [BOLT 03](https://github.com/lightningnetwork/lightning-rfc/blob/master/03-transactions.md#bolt-3-bitcoin-transaction-and-script-formats).
 The funder then sends the outpoint of the funding output along with a